Hagop Panossian

-Hagop Panossian (Յակոբ Փանոսեան; born 8 June 1946) is an Armenian aerospace engineer, academic and philanthropist with over 30 years of experience in rocket engine control and modeling, large space structures, actuation systems, failure detection, stochastic systems, vibration damping and optimal and adaptive control.
+Hagop Vartevar Panossian (Յակոբ Փանոսեան; born 8 June 1946) is an Armenian aerospace engineer, academic and philanthropist with over 30 years of experience in rocket engine control and modeling, large space structures, actuation systems, failure detection, stochastic systems, vibration damping and optimal and adaptive control.
 Since founding the ARPA Institute in 1992, he has served as its president and remains actively involved in its wide range of initiatives.

 Early life and education

 Panossian was born in Anjar, Lebanon, and received his primary and secondary education from the Armenian Evangelical Secondary School of Anjar.
 In 1969, he graduated with a Bachelor of Science in mathematics from the American University of Beirut.
 For five years, Panossian taught mathematics and sciences at the Calousd Gulbengian Secondary School, before moving to the United States at the age of 28.

 He earned a master's degree in applied mathematics from the University of South Carolina in 1974, and a doctorate in engineering from the University of California, Los Angeles in 1981.